Tverous/pytorch-notebook/README.md

 cd pytorch-notebook/
 ```

+Build a new image with installed Jupyter Lab extensions.

 ``` sh
 docker build --no-cache \
              -f jupyter-lab-extension.dockerfile \
              -t tverous/pytorch-notebook:extension \
              .
 ```

+Start the container with the image you just builded.

 ``` sh
 docker run --rm -it  \